Does turmeric help with inflammation of the joints and other organs?

 Scientists reporting in "Curr Pharm Des" state that there are several studies showing that curcumin because of its ability to cross the blood-brain barrier, can gain direct access to those cells that synthesise dopamine; and does have neuroprotective properties[2].

-The emphasis as always is to protect those cells before they die, not after one has been diagnosed with the disease; the nitrites in processed meat, solvents used in dry-cleaning and certain herbicides have been fingered.
+The emphasis as always is to protect those cells before they die, not after one has been diagnosed with the disease.
+The nitrites in processed meat, solvents used in dry-cleaning and certain herbicides have been fingered.

 Osteoarthritis of the knee is the fourth leading cause of disability; the weight-bearing joints are increasingly at risk in an obese population.
 Hips and feet are thus also highly prone.
 Does turmeric help?